OleksiiZaitsevGL/gwt-jwt-decode/README.md

 * After discussion about changes, fork the project and make changes
 * Run `gradle clean build` to make sure no build errors
 * Create a new pull request for review and discussion
-* After confirmation, we will merge to the pull request
+* After confirmation, we will merge the pull request to master